bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3-2">1.3.2 Meet CSS Zen Garden</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In 2003, [Dave Shea](http://daveshea.com/projects/zen/) began a legendary project called [CSS Zen Garden](http://www.csszengarden.com/) that provided a demonstration of &ldquo;what can be accomplished through CSS-based design&rdquo;, until submissions stopped in 2013.
+In 2003, <a href="http://daveshea.com/projects/zen/">Dave Shea</a> began a legendary
+project called <a href="http://www.csszengarden.com/">CSS Zen Garden</a> that provided a demonstration of &ldquo;what can be accomplished through CSS-based design&rdquo;, until submissions stopped in 2013.

 In July 2020, Stephanie Eckles ([ModernCSS](https://moderncss.dev/)) launched [Style Stage](https://stylestage.dev/), a modern CSS showcase styled by community contributions.
 Meaning that CSS practitioners of any skill level (you!) are welcome to join as a [contributor](https://stylestage.dev/#contribute) and submit a stylesheet!
 Visit the [&ldquo;All Styles&rdquo;](https://stylestage.dev/styles/) directory page and re-style by submitting an alternate style sheet.